ggurbet/casperfyre-backend/README.md

 ### Finish Environment

 The setup script does not contain interactive input pertaining to the webmaster email.
 You must setup an email server and provide an email username, password, port, host, etc; Or a relay API key like Sendgrid, in order to make the webmaster email scheduler function.
-This is required for receiving 2fa codes, getting registration confirmation codes, password reset links, a other similar functions.
+This is required for receiving 2fa codes, getting registration confirmation codes, password reset links, and other similar functions.

 ```
-cp .env.example .env
+cat .env
 ```

-Adjust your .env configuration vairables to fit your instance.
+Adjust your .env configuration variables to fit your instance.